nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 **Batch** applications run using [Job Control Language - JCL](https://www.ibm.com/docs/en/zos-basic-skills?topic=jobs-what-is-batch-processing).
  - Batch applications use JCL to process large amounts of data in 'batches' without user interaction.
- - A JCL job is a sequence of step(s) that execute application programs or IBM utilities like Sort, DB2 bind...
+ - A JCL is a sequence of step(s) that together makeup a job.
+ - Steps execute programs; application or utilities like Sort, DB2 bind...
- - Each step includes one or more Data Definitions (DDs) that allocate DataSets by Name (DSN).
-They are the input/output files processed by the program.
+ - Steps also include one file allocated as Data Definitions (DDs) by DataSet by Name (DSN).
- - Batch applications can also access data in DB2 tables, MQ Queues and a variety of other methods.
+ - Applications use files or other data like DB2 tables, MQ Queues and a variety of other methods.
- - Jobs are submitted to the [Job Entry Subsystem - JES](https://www.ibm.com/docs/en/zos-basic-skills?topic=jobs-what-is-batch-processing) which allocates files and executes the program of each step.
+ - Jobs have a RACF User and are submitted to the [Job Entry Subsystem - JES](https://www.ibm.com/docs/en/zos-basic-skills?topic=jobs-what-is-batch-processing) which allocates files and executes the program of each step.
 <br />
    This example JCL step executes the IBM utility program IEFBR14 and allocates a DSN with the DDname of DD1.
 The 'SYSOUT=*' DDs are special files used by JES to display output/logs produced by the program.
  <img src="../images/jcl.png" width="500">